PraxisJS

 Reactive dependencies

-Any signal read inside the fetcher arrow function is a dependency.
+Any signal read inside the fetcher is a tracked dependency.
 When it changes, the resource automatically cancels any pending request and starts a new one:

 @State() page = 1